wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/security-in-m365/includes/identity-and-access.md

 The first security pillar, identity & access management, is one of the most important.
+Microsoft 365 helps you identify who is accessing your resources and control exactly what they can access.

 ## Secure authentication
 Helping secure your users helps protect against breaches.
 And one important area is the quality of user passwords.
 Passwords are problematic.
 Users are expected to remember complex passwords for a variety of different accounts, both personal and for work.
 Issues with passwords include: